 Open and monitor your first trade

 Once you’ve completed these steps, it’s time to enter the market.
-When you trade cocoa with CFDs or spread bets, you can speculate on both rising and falling markets.
+When you trade cocoa with CFDs, you can speculate on both rising and falling markets.
 If you think the price will rise, you would open a position to ‘buy’ cocoa, and if you think the price will decline, you open a position to ‘sell’.
 Your trading decision should be based on your analysis of the market and your trading strategy.

 After you have opened your position – attaching the appropriate stops and limits – it is important to monitor your position’s progress and to keep up to date with anything that could impact the price of cocoa.